 Sakurada two-storied turret: with Otemon visible in the back, visitors conclude their tour here.
 It takes about two and a half hours.

 Date of visit: 28 July 2013, 27 April 2014

 - Address: Chiyoda, Chiyoda-ku, Tokyo (Map)

-- Transportation: (To Ote Gate): 3 minutes from Tokyo Metro/Toei Subway Otemachi station on foot; 10 minutes from JR Tokyo station on foot
+- Transportation: (To Ote Gate): 3 minute-walk from Tokyo Metro/Toei Subway Otemachi station; 10 minute-walk from JR Tokyo station.